About external radiotherapy

 With IGRT you may have X-rays and scans (images) immediately before or during a radiotherapy treatment session.
 Some people have small markers put into the area of the tumour.
 The markers show up on X-ray and allow the radiographer to target the tumour accurately.

 Some tumours may be in a different place for each treatment.
 An example is the prostate gland, which can move depending on whether your bladder is full or not.
-The radiographers can use some radiotherapy machines to take scans before each treatment.
+The radiographers can use image guided radiotherapy to take scans before each treatment.
 Then they can make sure the cancer is inside the radiotherapy field.
 Because this treatment uses 3 dimensional planning plus the 4th dimension of time, it is called 4D radiotherapy.

 Some radiotherapy machines can take scans or X-rays during the treatment session.
 This type of treatment is helpful for cancers in areas of the body that move when we breathe, such as the lung.
 Computers process the scans to show changes in the tumour position.
 Your radiographer can then change your position during treatment or adjust the radiotherapy dose.
 Some machines can switch off the radiation if the tumour moves out of the radiotherapy field and switch it back on when the tumour moves back into the field.

 We have a page of information about image guided radiotherapy.